Kuršėnai: 18th-early 20th century

+World War II and later

-In 1939 there were around 900 Jews living in the village (out of the total population of around 3000).
+In 1939 there were around 900 Jews living in the town (out of the total population of around 3000).
 Their persecution began in July, 1941.
-Immediately following the arrival of the Germans a Lithuanian partisan squad was formed in Kuršėnai.
+Immediately following the arrival of the Nazis a Lithuanian squad was formed in Kuršėnai.
 They arrested supporters of the Soviet regime and assigned the Jews to various forced labor tasks.
 When a ghetto was set up in Kuršėnai by an order of Nazi authorities many Jews were housed in the two synagogues.
-At the end of July a group of Lithuanian nationalists (white armbanders) and police seized approximately 150 to 168 Jewish men and murdered them in a mass execution in a nearby forest, about three kilometers from city.
+At the end of July Nazis and a group of Lithuanian nationalists (white armbanders) together with police seized approximately 150 to 168 Jewish men and murdered them in a mass execution in a nearby forest, about three kilometers from the city.

+After World War II, during the Soviet occupation, Lithuanian partisans of the Kęstutis military district, later the Voverė and Kunigaikštis Žvelgaitis detachments of Prisikėlimas military district, were active in the area.

+The town was home to the Pavenčiai Sugar Factory, the Daugėliai Building Materials Company, and the Jiesia ceramics factory.
+Currently Agrokoncerno grupė agricultural company established a Grain Processing Plant in the territory of the former sugar factory.

+24 October 1994.
+The coat of arms of Kuršėnai was adopted by the Decree of the President of Lithuania.
+In 2014, the settlement of Ringuvėnai was incorporated into the town.

 Economy

-Kuršėnai is famous as a place of pottery craftsmen.